rfarneti/rfarneti.github.io/_pages/about.md

   - /about.html
 ---

+I am physical oceanographer interested in the role of the ocean in climate variability, predictability and change.
+For my research, I use and develop a suite of ocean and coupled climate models, from global to regional.
+My research spans a broad range of topics including Southern Ocean physics and dynamics, Atlantic Ocean interannual to decadal variability, Pacific decadal variability and regional dynamics of the Mediterranean and Indian Ocean.

+I obtained my PhD in physical oceanography at University of Southampton / National Oceanography Centre, UK under the supervision of Peter Killworth.
+I then moved to Princeton University / GFDL, NOAA and presently I am a Research Scientist in the Earth System Physics section of [ICTP](https://www.ictp.it/).

+Since 2015, I coordinate the Earth System Physics Diploma Programme, where I teach Geophysical Fluid Dynamics and Physics and Dynamics of the Ocean.
+I am also a member of the Academic Board of the PhD Program in Earth Science, Fluid Dynamics and Mathematics at the [University of Trieste](https://web.units.it/dottorato/esfm/).

+Since at ICTP, I co-organized around 20 Workshops and Schools both in Trieste and abroad, including Ecuador, India, Argentina, Turkey, Guatemala and Ghana.

+Between 2018-2020 I served as co-Chair of the WCRP CLIVAR/CliC/SCAR Southern Ocean Regional Panel.
+Since 2021 I serve as Topical Editor for the EGU Journal Geoscientific Model Development (GMD).

-This is NOT the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
-An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).
+#This is NOT the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) #and hosted on GitHub pages.
+[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data #stored in a GitHub repository, automatically updating when a new commit is made to the respository.
+This template was forked from the [Minimal #Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content #that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
+You can fork [this repository](https://#github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and #have your own site for free, with no ads!
+An older version of this template powers my own personal website at [stuartgeiger.com](http://#stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).

 A data-driven personal website
 ======